nesevis/exhaust/docs/academic-influences.md

 - **Generator/reducer co-design** (Section 3.3).
 The paper notes that designing generators to be "reduction friendly" — e.g., generating lists by drawing a per-element continue/stop bit rather than drawing a length first — makes structural deletions O(n) instead of O(n^2).
 Exhaust's `.sequence` operation is the reified version of this: it encodes array boundaries as `.sequence(true/false)` markers in the `ChoiceSequence`, so the reducer can delete elements by removing the region between markers without needing to adjust a separate length entry.

 - **The 15-pass reducer architecture** (Section 3.1).
 Hypothesis 5.15.1 had 15 passes across 5 categories: contiguous deletion (6), sub-region replacement (1), zero-fill (1), lexicographic reduction (4), and simultaneous reduce-and-delete (3).
-Exhaust's 21 encoders across 5 phases are a direct descendant — expanded with bind-aware passes, Kleisli composition, and fibre-based exploration, reorganised by the categorical framework from Sepulveda-Jimenez, but covering the same operational space.
+Exhaust's 24 composable encoders across 4 phases are a direct descendant — expanded with bind-aware passes, Kleisli composition, and fibre-based exploration, reorganised by the categorical framework from Sepulveda-Jimenez, but covering the same operational space.

 - **The `find_integer` adaptive binary search** (from MacIver's blog post "Improving Binary Search by Guessing", 2019).
 An O(log n) search that finds the largest integer satisfying a predicate by exponential probing followed by binary search — achieving logarithmic complexity relative to the *answer* rather than the search space.
 Exhaust's `ZeroValueEncoder`, `BinarySearchToSemanticSimplestEncoder`, and `BinarySearchToRangeMinimumEncoder` implement this pattern as `AdaptiveEncoder` conformances.